prataprc/prataprc.github.io/_posts/2013-07-03-console-jockey.md

 * `-nn` will let you simply know the hardware ID which is great for searching.

-It doesn't show USB hardware other than the USB busses.
+It doesn't show USB hardware other than the USB bus.

 Here are three real world examples:
 Graphics: